kaungkaunglay/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ### Your company has a project in Azure DevOps for a new web application.
 You need to ensure that when code is checked in, a build runs automatically.
 Solution: From the Pre-deployment conditions settings of the release pipeline, you select Batch changes while a build is in progress.
 Does this meet the goal?

 - [ ] Yes.
-- [x] No.
+- [ ] No.

 ### Your company has a project in Azure DevOps for a new web application.
 You need to ensure that when code is checked in, a build runs automatically.
 Solution: From the Pre-deployment conditions settings of the release pipeline, you select After stage.
 Does this meet the goal?

 - [ ] Yes.
-- [x] No.
+- [ ] No.

 ### Your company uses Azure DevOps for the build pipelines and deployment pipelines of Java-based projects.
 You need to recommend a strategy for managing technical debt.
 Which two actions should you include in the recommendation?

 - [ ] Configure post-deployment approvals in the deployment pipeline.
-- [x] Configure pre-deployment approvals in the deployment pipeline.
+- [ ] Configure pre-deployment approvals in the deployment pipeline.
-- [x] Integrate Azure DevOps and SonarQube.
+- [ ] Integrate Azure DevOps and SonarQube.
 - [ ] Integrate Azure DevOps and Azure DevTest Labs.

 ### Your company deploys applications in Docker containers.
-You want to detect known exploits in the Docker images used to provision the Docker containers.
+You want to detect known e ploits in the Docker images used to provision the Docker containers.
 You need to integrate image scanning into the application lifecycle.
-The solution must expose the exploits as early as possible during the application lifecycle.
+The solution must e pose the e ploits as early as possible during the application lifecycle.
 What should you configure?

-- [x] Task executed in the continuous integration pipeline and a scheduled task that analyzes the image registry.
+- [ ] Task e ecuted in the continuous integration pipeline and a scheduled task that analyzes the image registry.
 - [ ] manual tasks performed during the planned phase and the deployment phase.
-- [ ] Task executed in the continuous deployment pipeline and a scheduled task against a running production container.
+- [ ] Task e ecuted in the continuous deployment pipeline and a scheduled task against a running production container.
-- [ ] Task executed in the continuous integration pipeline and a scheduled task that analyzes the production container.
+- [ ] Task e ecuted in the continuous integration pipeline and a scheduled task that analyzes the production container.

 ### Your company uses a Git repository in Azure Repos to manage the source code of a web application.
 The master branch is protected from direct updates.
 Developers work on new features in the topic branches.
 Because of the high volume of requested features, it is difficult to follow the history of the changes to the master branch.
 You need to enforce a pull request merge strategy.
 The strategy must meet the following requirements: Consolidate commit histories.
 Merge the changes into a single commit.
 Which merge strategy should you use in the branch policy?

-- [x] Squash merge.
+- [ ] Squash merge.
 - [ ] Fast-forward merge.
 - [ ] Git fetch.
 - [ ] No-fast-forward merge